WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 Expiry should be calculated from the addition of the issuance date and the push request TTL (2592000 seconds)

-## Push Response
+## Push Subscription Response

 Once the Cast Server has successfully handled the incoming push subscription request then it will acknowledge it by responding with a public key used for key agreement on the Push topic.

 - act - description of action intent.
-Must be equal to "push_response"
+Must be equal to "push_subscription_response"
 - iss - did:key of an identity key.
 Enables to resolve which Cast server was used.
 - aud - did:key of an identity key.
 Enables to resolve attached blockchain account.
 - sub - did:key of the public key used for key agreement on the Push topic